LynxHack/CNN-ITMO/README.md

 ## Installing Python
 Please install python3.X, either directly, or through Anaconda

+If python2.X already exists on the computer it is required for the user to specify python3 instead of python in the terminal

 ## PIP Packages to install (dependencies)
 1. Pillow
 2. Keras